stevinz/iris/README.md

 # Color Functions

 ### **.[add]()** ( color : ColorEye ) : this
-Adds the red, green, blue values from 'color' to this ColorEye Object's values.
+Adds the red, green, blue values from [color]() to this ColorEye Object's values.

 <br>

 # Comparison

 ### **.[equals]()** ( color : ColorEye ) : Boolean
-Returns true if the RGB values of 'color' are the same as those of this Object.
+Returns true if the RGB values of [color]() are the same as those of this Object.

 <br>